 - Interlocking of Network Groups will produce undesirable results from "circular actions".
 Groups are interlocked when a group X in controller 1 contains group Y in controller 2, and group Y in controller 2 contains group X in controller 1.
 When controller 1 group X is turned On, it turns on group Y in controller 2.
 Group Y then turns On group X, which in turn turns On group Y, and a circular action takes place.
-To avoid circular actions create two groups in each controller per the example in Appendix 4. - 2 Relays and dimmers controlled via the network are programmed with the same information as local relays.
+To avoid circular actions create two groups in each controller per the example in Appendix IV. - Relays and dimmers controlled via the network are programmed with the same information as local relays as shown on page 23.